-Nick Ayers is the top aide to Vice President Mike Pence and is widely considered the frontrunner to be Donald Trump’s next White House Chief of Staff.
+Nick Ayers is the top aide to Vice President Mike Pence and was widely considered the frontrunner to be Donald Trump’s next White House Chief of Staff.
 However, Ayers declined to take the COS position.

 Ayers, a native of Cobb County, Georgia, has been married to his wife, Jamie, for 13 years and has 6-year-old triplets.

 Here’s what you need to know:

 1. Ayers Grew Up in Cobb County, Georgia; His Parents Divorced During His Childhood

 Ayers was born and raised in Cobb County, Georgia.
 His father owned a landscaping company and his mother worked for a commercial laundry equipment company, according to a Washington Post profile of Ayers from 2010.

 To The Washington Post, Ayers noted the stress of finances in his household, as well as his parents’ subsequent divorce, as a formative milestone in his life.
 He said, “I decided I never wanted to be in a position of anxiety.
 I have dealt with anxiety issues my whole life.
 I have always been a worrier and planned way ahead.”

 Ayers is now worth between $12 million and $54 million dollars, according to a financial disclosure form he submitted upon entering the Trump administration.

 2. Ayers Married Jamie Floyd on May 21, 2005